Knox Hills one of six to receive portion of $1.1 billion investment for improvements

 |0

-This work, Knox Hills one of six to receive portion of $1.1 billion investment for improvements [Image 2 of 2], by Eric Pilgrim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Knox Hills one of six to receive portion of $1.1 billion investment for improvements, by Eric Pilgrim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Knox Hills one of six to receive portion of $1.1 billion investment for improvements

 LEAVE A COMMENT